 - For September 1st through December 31st, pay by January 15th of the next year

 If the due date falls on a Saturday, Sunday, or government-recognized holiday that year, you’ll just pay on the next business day.
-Also, if you file your taxes by January 31st, you can just make the rest of your tax payments for the previous year, so you don’t have to pay your quarterly estimate. (ie. File your 2013 taxes by January 31st, 2014, and simply skip the January 15th estimated tax payment.)
+Also, if you file your taxes by January 31st, you can just make the rest of your tax payments for the previous year then.
+That way, you don’t have to pay that final quarterly estimate. (i.e.: File your 2017 taxes by January 31st, 2018, and simply skip the January 15th estimated tax payment from Q4.)

 Where do you send the check?